logigearcorp/docs.testarchitect.com/content/testarchitect-tutorial/part-2-becoming-a-testarchitect-power-user/lesson-7-creating-data-driven-tests/creating-a-dummy-data-set/_index.md

 Although your test will receive its data from an external file, the action lines must still reference a data set.
 This establishes the names of the variables that the incoming values will be loaded into.
 To do this, you create a "dummy" data set.
 Create this data set with the same headers you used in the previous lesson.
 Add one or more rows of test data to the data set.

-1.{{<note>}} Rather than create a new data set, copy the data set you created in the previous lesson.
+1.  {{<note>}} Rather than create a new data set, copy the data set you created in the previous lesson.

     In the TestArchitect explorer tree, expand the **Data** node.
 Right-click **Rented Cars** and select **Copy**.